s183558/MLOps6_Project/reports/README.md

     # Model
     learning_rate = cfg.model["lr"]
-    optimizer = cfg.model["optimizer"]
+    epochs = cfg.model["epochs"]

     [...]
 </code>
-The decorator fetches the configuration yaml file where the parameters are specified.
-Then in the body of ``train_main`` the parameters are available via the ``DictConfig`` object, which in this case is the ``learning_rate`` and ``optimizer``.
-It is an efficient way to deal with multiple experiments without having to modify the code.
+The decorator fetches the main configuration yaml file where the data and model configuration filenames were specified (e.g. default.yaml, many_epochs.yaml etc.).
+Then in the body of e.g. ``train_main`` the parameters are available via the ``DictConfig`` object, which in this case is the ``learning_rate`` and ``epochs``.
+It is an efficient way to deal with multiple experiments without having to modify the code if we run Hydra.
+We also experimented with different hyperparameters running the training file as <code>python src/train_model.py model model.lr=1e-6 model.epochs=20</code> thus easily overriding the values specified in the .yaml, while still tracked in wandb.

 ### Question 13